 Things will be a bit different after your breast surgery.
 You’ll likely experience more sensitivity in several areas, and implants don’t work the same way breasts do.
 Implants tend to be colder and heavier than breast tissue, and you may not have as much feeling in your breasts as you did previously.
 Plus, implants behave differently, too, which is why it’s important to find a bra that will work after the surgery and beyond.
 If you’re looking for a place to start, here are seven of the best mastectomy bras for after breast surgery.

 Since you cannot feel implants like you do breasts, you might not notice if a wire is jabbing into one of them.
 They don’t take shape like breast tissue does, so your wire can poke incision scars and your implants.
 It would be a shame to go through the surgery to have a complication because of a bra.
 A general rule of thumb is to avoid underwires altogether.

 2. Post Surgery Bra

-The best bra to pick up after surgery is a post-surgical bra.
+The best bra to pick up after breast cancer surgery is a post-surgical bra.
 These bras are specially designed to maximize your healing time with the proper comfort and compression.
 The right bra can help massage the incision area and help prevent excessive swelling from the surgery.
 The goal is to help hold everything in place with the proper amount of pressure while encouraging blood flow and recovery.
 It is worth having one.

 3. Bralettes for Days